Dynatrace/dynatrace-configuration-as-code/documentation/docs/Get-started/installation.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-To use monaco you will need to install it.
-Monaco is distributed as a binary package.
+This guide will show you how to download Monaco and install it on your operating system (Linux/MacOS or Windows).

-To install Monaco, find the appropriate executable for your system and download it.
+1. Go to the Monaco [release page](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/releases).

-Ensure that the monaco binary is available on your PATH.
-This process will differ depending on your operating system.
-This process will differ depending on your operating system.
+2. Download the required version.

-Executables are available in the [release page](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/releases).
+3. Check that the Monaco binary is available on your PATH.
+This process will differ depending on your operating system (see steps below).

 <Tabs
   defaultValue="operating system"